 All current Faculty, Staff, and Students are eligible for Interlibrary Loan Services.
-However, persons with blocks due to fines, overdue books and other circumstances may be blocked from Interlibrary Loan services until all library accounts are cleared (if you have questions about your account, check with your campus' library staff).
+However, persons with blocks due to fines, overdue books and other circumstances may be blocked from Interlibrary Loan services until all library accounts are cleared.
+If you have questions about your account, contact your library staff.

 What kinds of materials may I request through ILL?

-ILL requests may be submitted for books, photocopies of journal articles, and other materials (subject to approval by the campus librarian).
-Please realize that rare books, audiovisual, microform, genealogical and Reference materials, and most dissertations are not generally available for loan.
+ILL requests may be submitted for books, book scans, and scans of journal articles.
+Rare books, audiovisual, microform, genealogical, reference materials, and most dissertations are not generally available for ILL.

 What about copyright laws?

 The copyright law of the United States (Title 17, United States Code), governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not be “used for any purpose other than private study, scholarship, or research”.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order, if, in its judgment, fulfillment of the order would involve violation of copyright law.

 Is there a limit on how many requests I can make?

 Each campus reserves the right to limit the number of request filled for each patron.
 Contact library staff for details.